 This article originally appeared on MLB.com: Here are 4 wise wagers for tonight’s Apple TV+ games

 As always, tonight AppleTV+ will host two baseball games for all the action on Friday night.
-We start off with a very good pitching matchup between the Marlins and Braves, followed by the Phillies taking on the Giants.
-Let’s discuss two bets for each game you can sweat along with as you watch.
+We start off with the Twins hosting the Guardians, followed by an Interleague series with the Braves at the Mariners.
+Let’s go over four bets you can make for these games to sweat along with tonight.

 Line: -110 (bet $100 to win $90)

 Keeping this first bet nice and simple and taking the Guardians to win against the Twins tonight.
 Cal Quantrill will be taking the mound for the Guardians and making his second start of the season against the Twins.
 In his prior start, Quantrill went eight innings, allowing three runs on eight hits and three strikeouts.
 Quantrill is not the type of pitcher who’s going to blow opposing hitters away with his stuff, as he’s averaging just over five strikeouts per nine innings.
 That said, he does an excellent job of minimizing the damage done through contact.
 He’s inducing a 41.6% ground ball rate and limiting the hard contact to just 29%.
 This Twins offense continues to struggle without Byron Buxton, as they’re slashing just .233/.307/.368 since he last played on Aug.
 22.